 Figure 7.
 The relationship between 16-year trend of mean/max/min FTE pixel latitudes (black) within each longitudinal band, 16-year average of FTE fragmentation, (red) and continentality (blue) in all windows in the longitudinal bands in Eurasia.
 The red shade is the envelope of the fragmentation index values in all longitudinal bands.
 Geographic contour of the study area is displayed in the background.
 The bottom panel shows mean FTE latitudes in longitudinal bands from 2000 to 2015.
+The red dotted ellipse include the approximate regions where a depression can be seen in continentality and FTE movement.